How to Find Out who Super Liked You on Tinder

 What Are Super Likes?

-It’s good to know exactly what Super Likes are when you’re using Tinder, because if you’re new to the platform, it might seem confusing why anyone would want to use a Super Like in the first place.
-Super Likes were rolled out in 2015 to users, causing a huge stir among the userbase already on Tinder at the time.
+It’s good to know exactly what Super Likes are when you’re using Tinder, because if you’re new to the platform then it might seem confusing why anyone would want to use a Super Like in the first place.
+Super Likes were rolled out in 2015 to users, causing a huge stir among the user base already on Tinder at the time.
 Effectively, instead of using Tinder as a way to meet people who have already matched with you (since you don’t know you have a match until you both swipe right on each other’s profiles) a Super Like allows you to bypass this, sending a notification to the Super Liked-user and giving them reason to view your profile with the knowledge you’ve already liked them.

 Super Likes are performed one of two ways.
 While viewing profiles throughout the app, you typically swipe left or right on a profile to either pass or like a profile, respectively.
 The third option, a Super Like, is performed by a swipe-up, or by tapping on the star icon at the bottom of the app on both iOS and Android.
-While the swipe-up gesture is easily enough, it can often cause trouble on certain phones where a swipe-up gesture performs other actions, including opening Control Center on iOS, often leading to accidental Super Likes.
+While the swipe-up gesture is easy enough, it can often cause trouble on certain phones where a swipe-up gesture performs other actions, including opening Control Center on iOS, often leading to accidental Super Likes.

 Tinder users tend to see these Super Likes in one of two ways.
 In one way, sending a Super Like to a user practically guarantees the other user will see your profile, since they’ll receive a notification you’ve Super Liked them.
 In the eyes of the user who receives the Super Like, it can feel really gratifying knowing that someone liked your profile enough to send you a Super Like, using their one-a-day limit on yourself.
 Unfortunately, it’s also easy to see Super Likes in a negative light.
 For one, some users see Super Liking as a needy, overblown way to get someone’s attention.
 It can come off as unappealing or unattractive, especially if you follow a Super Like with some form of harassment or a bland conversation.
 Other users might see the Super Like as unnecessarily attention-seeking—if you and the other user have a match, theoretically, they’ll swipe right on your profile anyway.

 Still, that doesn’t mean Super Likes are without reason for existing entirely.
 Though some users might find them unnecessary or unattractive, they’re still used daily by thousands of users to get the attention of possible suitors.
-And since you too can get Super Liked by other users on the platform, it’s a good idea to know just how to find out who has or hasn’t Super Liked you.
+And since you, too, can get Super Liked by other users on the platform, it’s a good idea to know just how to find out who has or hasn’t Super Liked you.

 How to View Who Super Liked Your Profile